harrisontun/WeatherApi/README.md

 Will fetch a log of the last 10 requests</br>
 Example: `http://127.0.0.1:5000/requests`</br>
 Returns a log of the last 10 requests including status, error message, timestamp, etc.</br>

+# Notes
+The Location input must be a valid location ie. "Denver", "Dallas,TX".<br/>
+Internation locations are not covered
+Favicon requests `/favicon.ico` are ignored